Leon Czolgosz: Trial and execution

 Czolgosz was autopsied by John E. Gerin; his brain was autopsied by Edward Anthony Spitzka.
-The autopsy showed his teeth were normal but in poor condition; likewise the external genitals were normal, although scars were present, the result of chancroids.
+The autopsy showed his teeth were normal but in poor condition; likewise, the external genitals were normal, although scars were present, the result of chancroids.
 The autopsy showed the deceased was in good health; a death mask was made of his face.
-The body was buried on prison grounds following the autopsy.
+The body was buried on prison grounds.
 Prison authorities had planned to inter the body with quicklime to hasten its decomposition, but decided otherwise after testing quicklime on a sample of meat.
 After determining that they were not legally limited to the use of quicklime for the process, they poured sulfuric acid into Czolgosz's coffin so that his body would be completely disfigured.
 The warden estimated that the acid caused the body to disintegrate within 12 hours.
 His clothes and possessions were burned in the prison incinerator to discourage exhibitions of his life.

 Legacy

 Emma Goldman was arrested on suspicion of being involved in the assassination, but was released due to insufficient evidence.
-She later incurred a great deal of negative publicity when she published "The Tragedy at Buffalo".
+She later incurred a great deal of negative publicity when Goldman published "The Tragedy at Buffalo".
 In the article, she compared Czolgosz to Marcus Junius Brutus, the assassin of Julius Caesar, and called McKinley the "president of the money kings and trust magnates."
 Other anarchists and radicals were unwilling to support Goldman's effort to aid Czolgosz, believing that he had harmed the movement.

 The scene of the crime, the Temple of Music, was demolished in November 1901, along with the rest of the Exposition's temporary structures.
 A stone marker in the median of Fordham Drive, now a residential street in Buffalo, marks the approximate spot (42°56.321′N 78°52.416′W) where the shooting occurred.
 Czolgosz's revolver is on display in the Pan-American Exposition exhibit at the Buffalo History Museum in Buffalo.

-After Czolgosz's death, Lloyd Vernon Briggs (1863–1941), a Boston alienist who later became the Director of the Massachusetts Department for Mental Hygiene, reviewed the Czolgosz case in 1901 on behalf of psychiatrist Dr. Walter Channing (1849–1921), concluding Czolgosz was insane; that conclusion has since been challenged.
+After Czolgosz's death, Lloyd Vernon Briggs (1863–1941), a Boston alienist who later became the Director of the Massachusetts Department for Mental Hygiene, reviewed the Czolgosz case in 1901 on behalf of psychiatrist Walter Channing (1849–1921), concluding Czolgosz was insane; that conclusion has since been challenged.

 Czolgosz is buried at Soule Cemetery in Cayuga County, New York.
-His grave is unmarked, with a stone reading "Fort Hill Remains".
+His grave is unmarked, with a stone reading, "Fort Hill Remains".